darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 Hence, the most complex shortcut can consist of 8 key/button presses:
 * Three key presses of the same `key`, followed by
 * Three presses of the three mouse buttons, followed by
-* 2 more repetions of the last click.
+* 2 more repetitions of the last click.

 Your shortcut can include one or more modifiers (`Shift`, `Ctrl` and `Alt`).
 In this case, the modifier(s) have to be held down while executing the remainder of the shortcut.
 So, `Ctrl + E + E` means holding down `Ctrl` while pressing `E` twice in a rapid sequence.